-Incomplete application/registration forms or forms received without the application fee will be held on file as "pending" and will not be counted when determining if maximum class size has been reached.
+- Complete the online application/registration and submit the application fee.
 Refer to the refund policies section for information concerning the application fee.
-Students must include both the completed Criminal Record Check and Child Abuse History Check applications with the CPI application/registration form.
-Payments may be made by cash, personal/cashier's check, money order, Visa, MasterCard, or Discover Card.

-- 2. Applicants must submit their high school transcripts or GED Test Scores. - a) Applicants should request a copy of their transcript be forwarded to the CPI address listed in item #1 above.
+Students must submit both the completed Criminal Record Check and Child Abuse History Check applications.
+Payments may be made online or by cash, personal/cashier's check, money order, Visa, Mastercard, or Discover Card. - 2.
+Applicants must submit their high school transcripts or GED Test Scores. - a) Applicants should request a copy of their transcript be forwarded to the CPI address listed in item #1 above.
 This is done by completing the High School Transcript Request form and sending it to their graduating high school. - b) GED recipients should complete the Secondary Education GED Test Scores Request form and send it to the Department of Education.

-NOTE: If the student passed the GED in another state, or completed preliminary education outside the United States, they should contact the Post-Secondary Education Office at 814-359-2793 Ext.
-207 to obtain the necessary forms for submission to the Department of Education.
+NOTE: If the student passed the GED in another state, or completed preliminary education outside the United States, they should contact the Post-Secondary Education Office at 814-359-2793 (Ext.
+207) to obtain the necessary forms for submission to the Department of Education.

-3. After all materials are received by the institution and the application is processed, the applicant will be contacted by a representative of the CPI Post-Secondary Education Office to schedule a testing date for the ACCUPLACER® exam, if required.
+- 3. After all materials are received by the institution and the application is processed, the applicant will be contacted by a representative of the CPI Post-Secondary Education Office to schedule a testing date for the ACCUPLACER® exam, if required. - 4.
+After the application is processed and testing (as required) is complete, the applicant will meet with a representative from the Post-Secondary Education.
+During this meeting, the applicant will review and sign the Enrollment Agreement.
+Note: Certain programs may require meeting with the Program Coordinator prior to enrollment.